kaz-yos/eval-in-repl/README.md

 To configure the MELPA, see this: http://melpa.milkbox.net/#/getting-started

 The following files are included in the package.
-There are respective dependencies.
+There are respective dependencies for each language-specific file that are NOT automatically installed.

 - eval-in-repl.el
  - Skeleton package required for all specialized packages below.